Skip to main content

 The vaccine used in both the maternal programme and the older adult programme is Abrysvo®.

-Summary of product characteristics
+Summary of product characteristics (SmPC)

 The Complete Routine Immunisation Schedule for Wales includes information about routine and non-routine vaccinations.

-Maternal programme for infants
+Maternal RSV programme for infants

 Ideally the vaccine should be given in week 28 or soon after.
-This allows sufficient time for the mother to make high levels of antibodies, which can then transfer across the placenta.
-This also increases the potential for babies who are born prematurely to benefit.
+This allows sufficient time for the mother to make high levels of antibodies, which then transfers across the placenta.
+This also increases the potential that infants born prematurely will benefit.
+The vaccine can be offered off-label after 36 weeks gestation, however this may not offer as high level of passive protection to the baby.

 Maternal vaccination has shown to be effective against RSV LRTI in infants from birth to beyond six months.
 A trial showed that vaccinating pregnant women between weeks 24 and 36 significantly reduced RSV LRTI and severe RSV LRTI in infants.